INSTRUCTIONS TO AUTHORS

 Online supporting information preparation

 SAJH permits online supporting information to accompany articles, including appendices, figures, and supplementary text—preferably as PDF files—as well as audio and video files.
-Supplementary files are associated with a given article on the BioOne website and given a supplementary DOI, and a special link is included in the online Table of Contents to highlight that the article has supplemental information available.
+Supplementary files are associated with the corresponding article on the BioOne website and special links are included in the online Table of Contents to highlight that the article has supplemental information available.
 All online supporting information must be cited in the text as Fig. S1, Appendix S1, Table S1, Audio S1, Video S1 etc. and also be listed in the Online Supporting Information section (see above).
 Literature cited in online supporting information must be included in the References section of the main article; this ensures proper tracking for indexing.
-Although online supporting information will be included in peer reviews, supplementary files will not be sent for English revision.
+Although online supporting information will be sent for peer review, supplementary files usually will not be sent for English revision.

-All Supporting Information must be submitted online as part of the main manuscript.
+All Supporting Information must be submitted online with the main manuscript files.
 Please name your online supporting files as Supporting Files and upload them with the main document.
 This allows the submission web site to combine all the relevant files together but keep them separate when it comes to publication stage.